Saturday, May 19, 2018

 Since one of the first American-made movies to be a boffo hit was Edwin S. Porter's The Great Train Robbery, this sounds like a plan.
 So let's do the locomotion, first with Bulgarian-French Scopitone queen Sylvie Vartan.

 Animation buffs have been arguing over The Fleischer Studio’s ‘Setback’ Camera vs. Disney realism for eight decades and maybe shall do this for at least eight more decades.
-Whether you prefer the Disney or Fleischer approaches, the multiplane camera or the revolving tabletop mini-sets, enjoy Play Safe, one of the greatest and most imaginative cartoons to emerge from the Fleischer Studio.
+Whether you prefer the Disney or Fleischer approaches, the multiplane camera or the revolving tabletop mini-sets, Play Safe remains one of the most imaginative cartoons to emerge from the Fleischer Studio.

 As far as feature films set on trains go, this blogger's favorite, hands-down, remains Richard Fleischer's classic Narrow Margin, co-starring macho tough guy Charles McGraw with macho tough gal Marie Windsor.
 Yes, that's right - Richard Fleischer, son of Max Fleischer and nephew of Dave, the producers of the last three cartoons.